LacunaOmnibus/MontyLacuna/README.md

 - Announcement

 ## TBD
+- getting_started.rst currently has zero information on pip or installing prerequisites.
+  I'm going to need that once I'm sure what the prerequisites are.
+  - Including get_pip.py in bin/ would make sense.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
+  - installing modules via pip or however it works on windows.
 - Ack through everything for "CHECK" and fix.
 - Whenever we instantiate a MyBuilding object, we're calling view() on that building automatically - I'm not convinced that's what should be happening.
 At the very least,